Are Moles Conserved in a Chemical Reaction? A Deep Dive into Stoichiometry

 N₂(g) + 3H₂(g) → 2NH₃(g)

 Here, 4 moles of reactants (1 mole of N₂ and 3 moles of H₂) produce only 2 moles of product (NH₃).
-The total number of moles decreases.
-However, the number of moles of each element remains conserved: 2 moles of nitrogen (N) and 6 moles of hydrogen (H) on both sides.
+In practice, the total number of moles decreases.
+Even so, the number of moles of each element remains conserved: 2 moles of nitrogen (N) and 6 moles of hydrogen (H) on both sides.

 Stoichiometric Calculations and Mole Conservation